joinpursuit/AC_4_Web/units/fundamentals/lessons/regex/regex.md

 // -> [ 'may', index: 2, input: ... ]
 ```

 Return value is an array with the match.
-It has `index` and `input` properties. `index` is the location os the match (staring from 0). and `input` is the original text.
+It has `index` and `input` properties. `index` is the location of the match (starting from 0). and `input` is the original text.

 ```javascript
 var text = 'The text does not have exwhyzee';